Suicide (band): Musical style

 Rev's simple keyboard riffs, which were initially played on a battered Farfisa organ combined with effects units, before changing to a synthesizer, were accompanied by primitive drum machines.
 This provided a pulsing, minimalistic, electronic backdrop for Vega's murmuring and nervy vocals.
 It was the first band to use the term punk to describe itself, which the band had adopted from an article by Lester Bangs.
-Some of the band's earliest posters use the terms "punk music" and "punk music mass".
+Some of the band's earliest posters use the terms punk music and punk music mass.

 According to writer Alexandre Breton, the duo was influenced by musicians such as Elvis Presley, Gene Vincent, Eddie Cochran, Johnny Burnette, Lou Reed and Captain Beefheart.
 Vega directly cited artists including the Velvet Underground, Iggy Pop, ? and the Mysterians, and Silver Apples.
 Additionally, Martin Rev was a student of Lennie Tristano, and Rev was also influenced by jazz musicians like John Coltrane.
-The duo were also influenced by films and directors such as Alejandro Jodorowsky’s El Topo, David Lynch and John Waters.
+The duo was also influenced by films and directors such as Alejandro Jodorowsky’s El Topo, David Lynch and John Waters.

 In a 1978 interview for Melody Maker, the band state that their music is a reflection of a troubled world, and Vega said "there are too many people", "no food and energy" and this feeling of self-destructiveness is resonated in their musical style.

 Legacy

-The Guardian reported that "Suicide's aggressive synthesiser rock has been cited as an influence by bands such as Radiohead, U2, New Order and Depeche Mode, electronic acts such as Daft Punk and Aphex Twin, and Bruce Springsteen, who covered their song 'Dream Baby Dream'."
+The Guardian reported that "Suicide's aggressive synthesiser rock has been cited as an influence by bands such as Radiohead, U2, New Order, and Depeche Mode; electronic acts such as Daft Punk and Aphex Twin; and Bruce Springsteen, who covered the song 'Dream Baby Dream'."
 Music journalist Colin Larkin wrote that Suicide, "with their potent fusion of rockabilly and electronic music on cheap equipment", became an important influence on the Birthday Party, Sigue Sigue Sputnik and Nine Inch Nails.
 Critic Toby Creswell listed Devo, Ultravox and Air among "Suicide's heirs", those acts having "benefited from their pioneering sheets of industrial music".
 Rob Sheffield of Rolling Stone reported that "countless artists" have been heavily inspired by Suicide's debut album, including the Human League, Bauhaus and Spacemen 3.

-Synth-pop duo Soft Cell have stated that their sound came from "trying to make a pop version" of Suicide's abrasive, synth-driven music.
+Synth-pop duo Soft Cell stated that its sound came from "trying to make a pop version" of Suicide's abrasive, synth-driven music.
 Other artists who have cited Suicide as an influence include the Sisters of Mercy, the Jesus and Mary Chain, Nick Cave, Steve Albini, Ariel Pink, AFI, and Hot Snakes.